F5Networks/terraform-provider-bigip/website/docs/r/bigip_do.html.markdown

 * `do_json` - (Required) Name of the of the Declarative DO JSON file

-* `config_name` - (Required) This is the arbitrary name used to set the terraform state changes for DO resource.
+* `timeout(minutes)` - (Optional) timeout to keep polling DO endpoint until Bigip is provisioned by DO.( Default timeout is 20 minutes .

+*  Note: Delete method is not supported by DO, so terraform destroy won't delete configuration in bigip but we will set the terrform state to empty and won't throw error.

 * `example.json` - Example of DO Declarative JSON